Aspin House |

 This small town northeast of Bonnyville was named in 1922 after the suggestion of an early settler from Fort Kent, Maine.

-A North West Co. trading post.
-The Hudson's Bay Co. established Greenwich House (1799 - 1823) nearby.
+A North West Co. wintering post (1798-99) located at the east end of the lake.
+Also known as Red Deer Lake House.
+The Hudson's Bay Co. established Greenwich House (1799 - 1801) nearby.
+The HBC later acquired the NWCo. post in 1822.
 The HBC re-established the post in 1852.
 The Lac La Biche Oblate Mission (NHS) was built in 1853.
-The Alberta Field Force - St. Albert Mounted Rifles (about 60 men) used one of the mission buildings as barracks in May - June 1885 during the Riel Rebellion.
+The Alberta Field Force - St. Albert Mounted Rifles (about 60 men) used one of the mission buildings as barracks in May-June 1885 during the Riel Rebellion.
 The HBC store had been looted by the local Cree Indians and Métis in April 1885.

 Athabasca Landing Posts